 Fungal infections are rare and occur mainly in people who use corticosteroid eye drops for a long time or have eye injuries involving organic matter, such as plants or dirt.

-Gonococcal conjunctivitis is conjunctivitis caused by Neisseria gonorrhoeae (gonorrhea), a sexually transmitted disease that also may spread to the eye by contact with genital secretions from a person who has a genital gonorrheal infection.
+Gonococcal conjunctivitis is conjunctivitis caused by Neisseria gonorrhoeae (gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae, which infect the lining of the urethra, cervix, rectum, or throat, or the membranes that cover... read more ), a sexually transmitted infection that also may spread to the eye by contact with genital secretions from a person who has a genital gonorrheal infection.

 Severe infections may scar the conjunctiva, causing abnormalities in the tear film.
 Sometimes, severe conjunctival infections spread to the cornea (the clear layer in front of the iris and pupil).